justinbt1/justinbt1.github.io/_posts/2025-06-13-mean-of-means.md

 a = \{ 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 \}
 $$

-However, if we break this set into three arbitrary sets $(a, b, c)$ and take the mean of each we get a combined average across all sets of 5.17:
+However, if we break this set into three arbitrary sets (a, b, c) and take the mean of each we get a combined average across all sets of 5.17:

 $$
 a = \{1, 2, 3\}